 Loose snow (Cascades version of powder) over a really hard crust at about 9" depth on the south aspect from 5000-8400'.
 Wind blown snow deposited up to 22" deep on lee sides and in shallow depressions.

 The trail from the Marble Mtn.
-Sno-park is fully packed in all the way up to where the falls are at in the summer (~3700').
+Snow Park is fully packed in all the way up to where the falls are in the summer (~3700').
 Boots were OK if you stay in the middle of the trail.
 We went snowshoes to ~4500' and then crampons from there, but MSR snowshoes or skis (w/skins) could be worn the whole way.